CWVCAA is currently accepting enrollment for the 2020/2021 Head Start year.

 For more information, and to determine your child’s eligibility to attend the Head Start program, please call 304-622-8495, menu option #1, or email: [email protected].

 CWVCAA Head Start Locations:

-Central WV Community Action is a 501(c)(3) non-profit organization serving Harrison, Lewis, Ritchie and Gilmer Counties with the vision of ending poverty in Central WV.
+Central WV Community Action is a 501(c)(3) non-profit organization serving Harrison and Lewis Counties with the vision of ending poverty in Central WV.